422 Bath Road

 Features & Attributes

 Spitzenburg Apple is clothed in stunning clusters of fragrant white flowers along the branches in early spring before the leaves.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The pointy leaves turn yellow in fall.
 The fruits are showy yellow apples with a scarlet blush, which are carried in abundance from early to late fall.
 The fruit can be messy if allowed to drop on the lawn or walkways, and may require occasional clean-up.

 This is a deciduous tree with a shapely form and gracefully arching branches.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.
 This is a high maintenance plant that will require regular care and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
 It is a good choice for attracting birds and bees to your yard.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;